jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 That's 7 - 8 bits for the "*enable*" mask bits, which leaves $64 - 7 = 57$ bits for the epoch offset: $2^{57} = 144,115,188,075,855,872$, which will get us, assuming **366** days-per-year all the way through for this estimate, near $\frac { 2^{57} } { 366 \times 24 \times 3600 \times 1E6 } = \frac {144,115,188,075,855,872} {31622400 \times 1E6 } \approx 4557$ years into the past since *epoch*, which will be $3000 - 4557 = -1557$ i.e. 1557 BC.
 Which is *way too modern* as we want/need to be able to go back at least to 6000 BC, hence a *distance to epoch* of $6000 + 3000 = 9000$ years, rather than a mere 4500-or-thereabouts!

 #### *Why* is our *fundamentally more compact* offset-to-epoch number design so dramatically less capable than our bitfield-based design?!

 That's because we now usurp entire *bits* (7 of them; *8* when you like to encode *century* as a special kind of year -- which we didn't include in the bitfield-based design, so we'll ignore that century feature here as well -- instead of a few mere *magic values* that were sitting quietly in the *continuity gaps* already present in the bitfield design.
-Hence we drop the expressive range of the 64-bit value by $2^7 = 128$ which is about 2 decades -- and quite *significant* when it comes to expressing *range*.
+Hence we drop the expressive range of the 64-bit value by $2^7 = 128$ which is about 2 decades (= powers of 10) -- and quite *significant* when it comes to expressing *range*.

 ### Hotfixing the design by dropping the bitmask?

 Can we then hotfix this design by dropping the bitfield, getting our $2^7 = 128$ range scale back?

 Of course, we *could* go and encode the magic values for *not specified fields* in the offset, but that would break our continuity and make for some pretty crazy diff calculus instead: first, we would then have to pull the continuous number apart into its separate fields, detect which of them have the *magic value* and then do all the remaining work, as described for Option A, to arrive at a true continuous *time difference value*.
 Slow and cumbersome.